Publications

 Data science and social policy implementation

-2. “Evaluating the Impacts of Answering Sensitive Questions on SNAP Application Completions.” (with Pamela Herd, Nathaniel Olin, Eric Gianella, and Donald Moynihan) [pre-registration]
+2. “Evaluating the Impacts of Answering Sensitive Questions on SNAP Application Completion: Evidence of Fear Among Immigrant Communities.” (with Nathaniel Olin, Pamela Herd, Eric Gianella, and Donald Moynihan) [pre-registration]

 • Project partner: California State Government, Code for America